bwl21/zupfnoter/30_sources/RS_Requirements/RS_zupfnoter.md

     larger than A4 pages, Zupfnoter shall provide a print which can easily be combined.

-    This is in paricular to support the fact that private userd usually do not have A3 printers ->[RS_MG_002]
+    This is in particular to support the fact that private users usually do not have A3 printers ->[RS_MG_002]
     -   divide the sheet on a4 pages
     -   print proper marks where and how to glue the pages